rajraii/rajraii/README.md

 - 👋 Hi, I’m @rajraii[Raj Rai]
-- i'm currently a udergrad student with high ambitions
+- 📚 I'm currently a udergrad student with high ambitions
 - 👀 I’m interested in data science and ML
 - 🌱 I’m currently learning DSA
-- 2021 goal: to contribute to open source
+- 🏢 2021 goal: to contribute to open source
 - 💞️ I’m looking to collaborate on projects based on cloud computing and data server
 - 📫 How to reach me rrai1590@gmail.com & https://www.linkedin.com/in/raj-rai-933420132/